Length of time spent in unemployment

 Time spent in unemployment

-among unemployed people in 2016, a higher percentage of White people (43%) were unemployed for 0 to 3 months, compared to all other ethnic groups (37%)
+- in 2017, a slightly higher percentage of unemployed people from the White ethnic group (44%) were unemployed for less than 3 months, compared with those from all other ethnic groups combined (42%)

-among unemployed people in 2016, a higher percentage of people from all other ethnic groups (35%) were unemployed for 3 to 12 months than White people (31%) and for 1 year or more (28% compared to 25% respectively)
+- a slightly higher percentage of people from all other ethnic groups combined (34%) were unemployed for 3 to 12 months, compared with those from the White ethnic group (31%)

 The Annual Population Survey is a continuous household survey.
 Most people are interviewed in person first, and later by telephone.
 The sample is formed partly from waves 1 and 5 of the Labour Force Survey (in which selected addresses are contacted every 3 months) and partly from boost cases that are in the sample for 4 waves, spread one year apart.